devopstf/pometheus/README.md

-## Application workload monitoring using Prometheus Operator
+## Application workload monitoring using Prometheus Operator (PO)

+[] Yes, you're right, the name of the repo is **PO**metheus, ``pee-ou``...
+I was trying to highlight the fact that we are using the PO.

 ### Contents

-The contents of this repo are composed by a series of K8s manifests that are intended to show how to leverage [Prometheus Operator](https://github.com/coreos/prometheus-operator)
-Applying these YAML files to your K8s/OKD/OCP cluster will be:
+The contents of this repo are composed by a series of K8s manifests that are intended to show how to leverage [Prometheus Operator](https://github.com/coreos/prometheus-operator).
+Apply these YAML files, that have been taken from [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md) to your K8s/OKD/OCP cluster in order to:

 * Deploy Prometheus Operator (PO), including RBAC required objects, i.e. ``clusterRole``, ``clusterRoleBinding``, and ``serviceAccount``.
 * Deploy the sample app to be scrapped, and create the service.